typst/typst/docs/src/reference/types.md

 - returns: boolean

 ### find()
-Searches for an element for which the given function returns `{true}` and returns the first match or `{none}` if there is no match.
+Searches for an item for which the given function returns `{true}` and returns the first match or `{none}` if there is no match.

 - searcher: function (positional, required)
-  The function to apply to each element.
+  The function to apply to each item.
 Must return a boolean.
 - returns: any or none

 ### position()
-Searches for an element for which the given function returns `{true}` and returns the index of the first match or `{none}` if there is no match.
+Searches for an item for which the given function returns `{true}` and returns the index of the first match or `{none}` if there is no match.

 - searcher: function (positional, required)
-  The function to apply to each element.
+  The function to apply to each item.
 Must return a boolean.
 - returns: integer or none

 ### filter()
-Produces a new array with only the elements from the original one for which the given function returns true.
+Produces a new array with only the items from the original one for which the given function returns true.

 - test: function (positional, required)
-  The function to apply to each element.
+  The function to apply to each item.
 Must return a boolean.
 - returns: array

 ### map()
-Produces a new array in which all elements from the original one were transformed with the given function.
+Produces a new array in which all items from the original one were transformed with the given function.

 - mapper: function (positional, required)
-  The function to apply to each element.
+  The function to apply to each item.
 - returns: array

 ### fold()
-Folds all elements into a single value using an accumulator function.
+Folds all items into a single value using an accumulator function.

 - init: any (positional, required)
   The initial value to start with.
 - folder: function (positional, required)
   The folding function.
-Must have two parameters: One for the accumulated value and one for an element.
+Must have two parameters: One for the accumulated value and one for an item.
 - returns: any

 ### any()
-Whether the given function returns `{true}` for any element in the array.
+Whether the given function returns `{true}` for any item in the array.

 - test: function (positional, required)
-  The function to apply to each element.
+  The function to apply to each item.
 Must return a boolean.
 - returns: boolean

 ### all()
-Whether the given function returns `{true}` for all elements in the array.
+Whether the given function returns `{true}` for all items in the array.

 - test: function (positional, required)
-  The function to apply to each element.
+  The function to apply to each item.
 Must return a boolean.
 - returns: boolean

 ### flatten()